gazecomposer/gazecomposer-lite/README.md

 At a high level, the demo follows this data flow:

 Mouse position  →  Grid cell / dwell tracker  →  Dwell duration
                      ↓
                Dwell→Vibrato mapping (preset)
                      ↓
                 Event logging (CSV)

 In the full system, the “mouse position” is replaced with webcam-based gaze coordinates that are calibrated to screen space, and the vibrato parameters modulate a continuous violin-like sound.
 Those details are intentionally omitted here, but the experimental structure is preserved.

+---

+## 6. Core Algorithms / Mathematical Components

+This lite repository exposes only a **subset** of the algorithms used in the full GazeComposer system, but the core experimental logic is preserved.

+### In this lite demo

+- **Dwell-time based fixation detection**
+  – Tracks how long the pointer remains within a given grid cell.
+  – Triggers a note event when dwell exceeds a configurable threshold.

+- **Dwell → vibrato mapping (preset-based)**
+  – Maps `dwell_ms` to a normalized vibrato depth parameter in `[0.0, 1.0]` using simple piecewise / compressive curves.
+  – Supports multiple presets (`baseline`, `vib_cons`, `vib_aggr`) to emulate different expressive profiles.

+- **Grid-to-pitch mapping**
+  – Converts `(row, col)` indices and a `cell_id` into a MIDI-like pitch index, allowing comparisons across runs and presets.

+### In the full system (not included in this repo)

+The private, production codebase additionally implements:

+- **2D polynomial gaze calibration**
+  – Least-squares fit from normalized iris-based ratios to screen coordinates.

+- **Kalman filtering for gaze smoothing**
+  – State-space filtering of gaze trajectories with **MAD-based outlier rejection** to handle blinks and tracking glitches.

+- **Ridge-like regression for preset fitting**
+  – Regression-style parameter fitting for mapping presets, with regularization to keep vibrato depth stable across presets while preserving perceptual differences.

+These components are kept private due to ongoing patent work, but they share the same experimental structure as this lite demo:
+calibrated gaze → smoothed trajectory → dwell detection → mapping to vibrato and other performance parameters → logging.

+---

-6. Relation to the Full System
+## 7. Relation to the Full System

 The full GazeComposer system:

-uses webcam-based gaze tracking instead of the mouse,
+- uses webcam-based gaze tracking instead of the mouse,

-combines gaze with mouth dynamics and hand gestures,
+- combines gaze with mouth dynamics and hand gestures,

-feeds parameters into a real-time performance engine, and
+- feeds parameters into a real-time performance engine, and

-logs more detailed modality states.
+- logs more detailed modality states.

-This repository is a research skeleton intended for reviewers and collaborators who want to see how the mapping and logging pipeline is structured, without exposing the complete performance implementation or patent-sensitive details.
+This repository is a research skeleton intended for reviewers and collaborators who want to see how the mapping and logging pipeline is structured, **without** exposing the complete performance implementation or patent-sensitive details.